-Alliance Physical Therapy Group, LLC ("APTG"), which is affiliated with [Extra4 - Entity], writes to inform you of a recent incident that may affect the security of some of your personal information.
-This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+CPL writes to notify you of a recent event that may affect the security of some of your personal information.
+We are providing you with information about the event, our response to it, and steps you can take in addition to those you take every day to protect your personal information, should you feel it appropriate to do so.

 What Happened?
-On or around December 27, 2021, APTG became aware of suspicious activity affecting certain systems within our network.
-APTG immediately launched an investigation, with the assistance of third-party specialists, to confirm the full nature and scope of the activity and restore functionality to the affected systems.
-On January 7, 2022, it was determined that certain personal information on APTG systems may have been accessed without authorization between December 23, 2021 and December 27, 2021.
-APTG then performed an internal review of the potentially accessible information to identify potentially affected individuals in order to provide notice which was completed on January 28, 2022.
+On June 10, 2022, CPL became aware of suspicious activity affecting certain systems within our network that included the encryption of certain files.
+Upon discovery, we immediately launched an investigation with the assistance of third-party specialists, to confirm the full nature and scope of the activity and to restore functionality to the affected systems.
+The investigation determined that certain information on CPL systems was accessed without authorization during this event between June 9, 2022 and June 10, 2022.
+Following this determination, we engaged the assistance of third-party specialists to undertake a programmatic and manual review of the information potentially subject to unauthorized access.
+On July 28, 2022, this review concluded, and it was determined that the information at issue included your personal information.

 What Information Was Involved?
-The information related to you that may have been accessed may include your name and [Extra2 - Data Elements].
+The information related to you that may have been accessed includes your name, [Extra2].
+Please note that we have no evidence that your personal information was subject to misuse as a result of this event.

 What We Are Doing.
-We take the security of information entrusted to us seriously and apologize for any inconvenience this incident may cause.
-As part of our ongoing commitment to the security of information within our care, APTG is reviewing our existing policies and procedures regarding cybersecurity and implementing additional measures and safeguards to protect against this type of incident in the future.
+Safeguarding the privacy of information in our care and the security of our network is among our highest priorities.
+As part of our ongoing commitment to the security of information within our care, we are reviewing our existing policies and procedures regarding cybersecurity and evaluating additional measures and safeguards to protect against this type of event in the future.
+We also promptly notified Federal law enforcement of this event.

 What You Can Do.
 We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account and monitoring your free credit reports for suspicious activity.
 You may also review the information contained in the attached Steps You Can Take to Protect Personal Information.
-Although we are not aware of any actual or attempted misuse of your personal information, as an added precaution, we have arranged to offer you access to [Extra3 - LENGTH OF CM] months of complimentary credit monitoring and identity restoration services provided through Experian.
+Although we are not aware of any actual or attempted misuse of your personal information, as an added precaution, we have arranged to offer you access to [E months of complimentary credit monitoring and identity restoration services provided through Experian.
 Although we are making these services available to you, we are unable to enroll you directly.
 For enrollment instructions, please review the information contained in the attached Steps You Can Take to Protect Personal Information.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call us at (888) 397-0053, Monday through Friday, during the hours of 9:00 a.m. - 11:00 p.m.
-Eastern Time; and Saturday and Sunday, during the hours of 11:00 a.m. - 8:00 p.m.
-Eastern Time (excluding major holidays).
+If you have additional questions, please call at (833) 514-1011, Monday through Friday 8 am - 10 pm CST, Saturday and Sunday 10 am - 7 pm CST (excluding major U.S. holidays).